Preposition – “Since”

 In this example, since is used as an adverb to indicate that her career started flourishing after she left the company.

-Continuously from a specified
+Continuously from a specified time in the past:

 He went to the gym last year.
 He has been exercising regularly since.

-from a previous reference point:
+In the intervening period from a previous reference point:

 I saw her a year ago, and I haven’t seen her since.

-In this case, since as an adverb highlights the time that has passed between the initial meeting (a year ago) and the present.
+In this case, since, as an adverb, highlights the time that has passed between the initial meeting (a year ago) and the present.

-For this reason;
+For this reason, therefore:

 He wanted to learn a new language, and since he had a passion for French culture, he chose to study French.